microsoft/playwright/docs/src/test-reporters-js.md

 npx playwright test --reporter=blob
 ```

-By default, the report is written into the `blob-report` directory in the package.json parent directory or current working directory (if no package.json is found).
+By default, the report is written into the `blob-report` directory in the package.json directory or current working directory (if no package.json is found).
 The output directory can be overridden in the configuration file:

 ```js title="playwright.config.ts"
 import { defineConfig } from '@playwright/test';